Praqma/kubernetes-ebook/README.md

-This is the ebook on Kubernetes.
+This is our ebook on Kubernetes.

 * Outline: [outline.md](outline.md)